zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. On the New Search Service blade, enter the following:

-    a.  **URL**: Enter a unique value, such as contosoinsurancesearchSUFFIX
+    a.  **URL**: Enter a unique value, such as contosoinsurancesearchSUFFIX.

-    b.  **Subscription**: Select the subscription you are using for this hands-on lab
+    b.  **Subscription**: Select the subscription you are using for this hands-on lab.

-    c.  **Resource group**: Choose Use existing, and select the hands-on-lab-SUFFIX resource group
+    c.  **Resource group**: Choose Use existing, and select the hands-on-lab-SUFFIX resource group.

-    d.  **Location**: Select the location you are using for resources in this hands-on lab
+    d.  **Location**: Select the location you are using for resources in this hands-on la.b

-    e.  **Pricing tier**: Select Standard
+    e.  **Pricing tier**: Select Standard.

     ![On the New Search Service blade the values specified above are entered into the appropriate fields.](media/image111.png "New Search Service")